MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-server-overview.md

 ### Batch processing of dependent tasks

-For this example, you create a job that's named JOB 1.
+For this example, you create a job that is named JOB 1.
 As the following diagram shows, the job has seven tasks: TASK 1, TASK 2, TASK 3, TASK 4, TASK 5, TASK 6, and TASK 7.

 ![A job that has dependent tasks.](./media/batch_framework_programmability.gif)